This Site Uses Affiliate Links

-The second is that while I may make a dollar or two from your purchase, your purchase doesn’t cost you anything more or less.
-It’s just a thank you from the vendor.
+The second is that while I may make a dollar or two from your purchase, your purchase doesn't cost you any more or less.
+It's just a thank you from the vendor.

-Every post I write costs me between $50 – 300.
-Additionally, if it’s a comparison post, it will cost me the cost of all those plugins.
-People don’t give me plugins to review for free.
+Every post I write costs me between $50-$300.
+If it's a comparison post, I have to add the cost of the plugins.
+People don't give me plugins to review for free.
 I buy them.
 So the total cost of a comparison post could be upwards of $700.

 - I write a post every day.
 So with an average cost of $100, that's a $3,000 monthly cost.